cgoulart35/GitProjectUpdateHandler/README.md

 Git Project Update Handler is a Flask API project to make the deployment process easier for working on my personal projects.
 The program executes scripts that each take down a docker container for a specific project, and then bring it back up after being rebuilt.
 Projects are rebuilt with the latest code pulled from its Git repository.

 ## Supported Projects
-- [GBot](https://github.com/cgoulart35/GBot) - A Dockerized Python Discord bot, for fun!
+- [GBot](https://github.com/cgoulart35/GBot-Docs) - A Dockerized Python Discord bot, for fun!
+- [HalloweenEvent](https://github.com/cgoulart35/HalloweenEvent) - A QR code based game where players scan each other's codes to fight for points!

 ## API